 How should I take Kisqali?

-- You may take Kisqali with or without food.
+You may take Kisqali with or without food.
 Take the medicine in the morning, at the same time each day.

 What should I avoid while taking Kisqali?